git-disl/PokeLLMon/README.md

 ### Battle Against a Human Player Locally

-first log in your another account into local server, choosing "[Gen 8] Random Battle"
+First, log into your other account manually on the local server, choosing "[Gen 8] Random Battle".

 ```sh
 python vs_local_player.py # fill in your username and password for PokeLLMon
 ```

 ### Battle Against Ladder Players on Pokémon Showdown

+Open and log in: https://play.pokemonshowdown.com/

 ```sh
 python vs_ladder_player.py # fill in your username and password for PokeLLMon, no need to set up local server.
 ```